 Google uses anchor text to help determine what a page is about.
 The most commonly used words in the anchor texts are bold and underlined on SERPs, indicating that they should be clicked immediately upon seeing them appear below each search result.
 Since this factor is based primarily on user behaviour, webmasters must know how users read and click on different kinds of anchor texts.

-Clickable text or links on SERPs can be categorized into three main types: branded, generic, and naked.
+Clickable text or links on SERPs can be categorized into three main types: branded & generic.

 - Branded type is when you include your business name in an external link to increase brand awareness among online users.